Access to Rooms & Removal of Prohibited Items

 Housing is closed during the Christmas break.
 However, athletes in season and who are required to be on campus for athletic events and training, international students and essential student workers are the only residents permitted to stay in campus housing during the Christmas vacation with the exception of residents living in the houses.
 House residents may stay through the break at no additional charge.
 However, for safety and security reasons, house residents who need to stay for Christmas break must fill out a Christmas Housing Application.

-Applications for Christmas housing will be available at Student Life late in the Fall semester.
+Applications for Christmas housing will be available at Campus Life late in the Fall semester.
 Athletes in season are permitted to stay in campus housing without additional charges.
 Pre-approved essential student workers and international students will be charged a fee according to the Christmas Housing Application information.

 Any Christmas trees put up in campus facilities must be flameproof.
 Please contact Facilities to learn more about this service.
 Please keep in mind that all Christmas lights must be plugged into a surge protector or an outlet.
 Students are responsible to appropriately dispose of Christmas trees before the Christmas break.

 To help maintain appropriate health and sanitary levels in their personal living area, all residential students are responsible to clean their bedroom and the common areas (bathrooms, kitchen, hallways, and living room) in their living area (module, village, apartment, and house).
 Room checks will be administered by RA’s every two weeks.
 Standards of cleanliness will be communicated by the RA.
-On the first Monday of classes during module meeting freshman and sophomore residents will create an agreed upon cleaning schedule.
+On the first Monday of classes during module meetings, freshman and sophomore residents will create an agreed-upon cleaning schedule.
 Residents living in houses and apartments are encouraged to create a cleaning schedule.
 While school is in session, students will be notified at least 24 hours in advance when RA’s seek to access to a student room for room checks.
-Upon request the resident will be permitted to be present.
+Upon request, the resident will be permitted to be present.

 Damage to or Loss of Personal Property